digital-asset/daml/docs/source/daml/intro/10_StdLib.rst

 Tuples
 ......

-In addition tot he 2-tuple you have already seen, the Prelude contains definitions for tuple of size up to 15.
+In addition to the 2-tuple you have already seen, the Prelude contains definitions for tuple of size up to 15.
 Tuples allow you to store mixed data in an ad-hoc fashion.
 Common use-cases are return values from functions consisting of several pieces or passing around data in folds, as you saw in :ref:`folds`.
 An example of a relatively wide Tuple can be found in the test modules of the Chapter 8 upgrade project. ``Test.Intro.Asset.Upgrade.V1Setup.v1Setup`` returns the allocated parties and active contracts in a long tuple. ``Test.Intro.Asset.Upgrade.V2.testUpgrade`` puts them back into scope using pattern matching.

 .. literalinclude:: daml/daml-intro-8-upgrade/daml/Test/Intro/Asset/Upgrade/V1Setup.daml
   :language: daml